Mastodon

 Retrieving Entities with a Repository

 Repositories provide several methods for retrieving entities from the database.
-Here are some common ways to retrieve entities:
+Some methods return single entities, while others return EntityCollection objects.

 By ID